The Oval: Conferences and events

 As well as being an international sporting venue, The Oval has a conference and events business.
 The Corinthian Roof Terrace built on the OCS Stand in 2013 features panoramic views of the London skyline.

-Other events

 The ground has also hosted other sporting events and also music concerts.

 On 18 September 1971, a day-long rock concert was held at The Oval to raise funds for famine relief in war-torn Bangladesh.
 Featuring The Faces and headlined by The Who, a crowd of over 40,000 people attended, with the stage sited at the Vauxhall End.
+On 22 August 2025, the Who's concert would be released on its own.
 The following year, two more successful concerts were held; the first featuring Frank Zappa and Hawkwind, the second featuring Emerson, Lake and Palmer and Genesis.

-The Oval has hosted exhibition matches for Australian rules football.
-The first such match was held between and a team of All-Stars in 1972.
-In 1987, the Oval hosted what became known as the Battle of Britain between Carlton and North Melbourne, which included numerous fights and future multiple AFL Premiership coach Alastair Clarkson, at the time only a teenager, breaking Ian Aitken's jaw.
-In 2005, a record crowd for Australian rules football in England (18,884) saw Fremantle defeat the West Coast Eagles in the Western Derby (thus far, the only edition of the fixture to not be played in Perth).
-In 2012, approximately 10,000 attended a post-season exhibition match between Port Adelaide and the Western Bulldogs, which Port Adelaide won by 1 point.

 In 2011, ahead of an NFL International Series game at Wembley Stadium, the Chicago Bears used The Oval as a practice facility.